 Read the committee charter to learn how this group of 20 citizens will directly assist DNR as it develops and launches Minnesota's first-ever deer management plan in Spring 2018.

-Twenty citizens were selected based on their knowledge of deer management; interests related to deer; familiarity with different areas of the state; and their interest and experience working collaboratively with a diverse group of individuals.
+Nineteen citizens serve based on their knowledge of deer management; interests related to deer; familiarity with different areas of the state; and their interest and experience working collaboratively with a diverse group of individuals.

-Committee members met for the eight time on August 16, 2017, at the Sauk Rapids Government Center to discuss draft topic area 4 in the deer management plan: hunter and non-hunter satisfaction.
+Committee members met for the 10th time on Oct.
+18, 2017, at the Sauk Rapids Government Center.

 Any interested citizens who are not involved in the advisory committee are encouraged to stay informed about the deer plan and opportunities by signing up for the Deer Notes e-mail newsletter.